LeStegii/novus-reforged/README.md

 # ⚙ Novus Reforged

 ### ❓ What is Novus Reforged?
-[Novus Reforged]() is an updated version of [Novus Remix](https://www.technicpack.net/modpack/novus-bevo) by [ZeranaxTV](https://www.technicpack.net/profile/2952282).
+[Novus Reforged](https://curseforge.com/minecraft/modpacks/novus-reforged) is an updated version of [Novus Remix](https://www.technicpack.net/modpack/novus-bevo) by [ZeranaxTV](https://www.technicpack.net/profile/2952282).
 Novus Remix itself is a newer edition of [Novus Youtube](https://www.technicpack.net/modpack/novus-youtube-edition) (not an official upload as the original was taken offline), which was used in the German YouTube project Novus (click [here](https://www.youtube.com/playlist?list=PLjjrwQbIP41RZby3Ts0jwvFmMCa0rAnqD) for SparkOfPhoenix's videos).
 Novus Youtube is originally built upon the foundation of [Bevos Tech Pack](https://atlauncher.com/pack/bevostechpack).

 ### 🤔 Why does Novus Reforged exist?
-Novus Remix hasn't received updates for over three years.
+Novus Remix hasn't received updates for over six years.
 During this time, various vulnerabilities have been identified and remain open to potential exploitation.
 Additionally, numerous mods have been launched that could significantly improve the gameplay, like the GNTH mod forks, for instance.

 Novus Reforged seeks to bring back the classic Novus vibe while adding a modern flair to it.